Aashishsharma/Learnings/Javascript/Objects.md

 4. **Constructor Functions**:
    - Constructor functions are used to create objects with shared properties and methods.
-   - You define a constructor function and then create objects using the `new` keyword.
+   - for creating objects with shared methods and properties

    ```javascript
    function Person(firstName, lastName, age) {